veritrans/veritrans-android/README.md

 > This 1.x.x version of the Midtrans SDK is no longer supported.
 Please update to the current 2.x.x version available at: https://github.com/veritrans/SNAP-Android

 > [!NOTE]
-> Upgrading from the previous SDK version won't introduce any breaking changes to your existing implementation.
+> For UIKit only, upgrading from the previous SDK version won't introduce any breaking changes to your existing implementation.

 > [!TIP]
-> To upgrade, Simply update your dependency version from 1.x.x to 2.x.x in your build.gradle file: ```implementation 'com.midtrans:uikit:2.4.0'```
+> For UIKit only, to upgrade, simply update your dependency version from 1.x.x to 2.x.x in your build.gradle file: ```implementation 'com.midtrans:uikit:2.4.0'```

 ## Veritrans Android SDK